loophp/collection/docs/pages/api.rst

 map
 ---

-Apply one or more callbacks to a collection and use the return value.
+Apply one or more supplied callbacks to every item of a collection and use the return value.

+.. warning:: Unlike the Collection::walk() operation, keys are not preserved!

 Interface: `Mapable`_